 Absence is a management issue, not a medical one.
 That is why similar organisations with similar work profiles can have very different absence levels.
 The difference is not that the employees in one company are more ill.
 The difference is that one company is managing absence better than the other one.

-Introducing absence policies and investing in a reliable absence recording and reporting system highlights the issue of absenteeism and usually has a direct impact on attendance.
-In the long term, the investment is almost guaranteed to pay for itself through a reduction in sick pay, replacement staff and the management time it saves.
+Introducing absence policies and investing in a reliable absence recording and reporting system highlights the issue of absenteeism.
+This usually has a direct impact on attendance.
+In the long term, the investment is almost guaranteed to pay for itself.
+Through savings in sick pay, replacement staff and management time.
 A data-driven absence management approach provides the basis for robust absence policies and helps turn your policy points into proactive management actions.

 The Day-1 Concept

 Day-1 Absence reporting service gathers absence data from the first day of absence.
 Details are recorded centrally on behalf of companies looking to proactively manage absence more effectively and reduce cost.
 The data is recorded in a central database and all relevant stakeholders are notified of the absence straight away.
-To alleviate the admin burden at the point of absence registration, a third-party provider like Honeydew can handle the absence registration on the employer’s behalf.
+A third-party provider like Honeydew can handle the absence registration on the employer’s behalf.
+This alleviates the admin burden at the point of absence registration.
 This type of Day-1 Absence reporting is delivered via a 24/7 dedicated absence reporting line.

 There are 2 main approaches to this service to gather employees’ absence data: Administrator-led and Nurse-led model.
 The Administrator-led model can be supported by Occupational Health (OH) for management advice on complex medical cases.
 Both approaches provide a level of care and support to the employee.
 However, only one approach also considers the managerial implications in dealing with employees’ absences and provides the necessary support to improve attendance.